OpenPOWERFoundation/Docs-Template/README.md

-# Master Template Document Project for OpenPOWER Foundation Documentation
+# OpenPOWER Foundation Documentation Development Guide
-This repository hold the source for the master document template for OpenPOWER Foundation.
+This repository holds the source for the documentation development guide (formerly *Master Template Document*) for
+OpenPOWER Foundation.
 The PDF and HTML generated from the doc/template/ directory build a document that both describes how to build a new document and contains examples and directions on how to do it.